makerflow/cli/README.md

 Once installed,
 1. Run `makerflow config token` to set your API token.
-2. Run `makerflow config kill` to setup which apps are automatically killed and reopened when Flow Mode is started or ended
+2. Run `makerflow config kill` to set which apps are automatically killed and reopened when Flow Mode is started or ended

 ### Usage